david-guyon/Bomberman/README.md

 </pre>

 Then on the same console, run <code>node app.js</code> (you should be able to run <code>node start</code> but it is apparently not working, I'm on it).
 Now the server is ready.
 Launch a browser and go on [localhost:3000](http://localhost:3000).
 Here's the game!

+###Quintus.js

+Quintus is a fabulous HTML5 game engine made in JavaScript.
+There is no need to install the Quintus library, It's included in /public/javascripts/.
+This is not the last version.
+I will update it soon.

+More information about this amazing JS library: [html5quintus.com](http://html5quintus.com/).

 _Under this line, things are out of date.
 I will make important changes soon.
 Brace yourselves! ;)_